deepomicslab/crux/docs/advanced-components.md

 `didMount` (SVG only): gets called when the corresponding SVG element is created.

 `didPatch` (SVG only): gets called each time when the corresponding SVG element has been updated.
 Two arguments `(oldNode: VNode, newNode: VNode)` are available for this hook.

 **Destroy**

-`didDestroy`: gets called when the component is destroyed.
+`didUnmount` (SVG only): gets called when the component is unmounted.

 ## States

 The props are readonly in a component.
 However, components must be mutable in interactive visualizations.
-The component may have different appearance when mouse hovered, clicked or data changed;
+The component may have different appearances when mouse hovered, clicked or data changed;
-its children may be updated, moved, created or hidden based on user intertaction.
+its children may be updated, moved, created or hidden based on the user intertaction.
 The **state** system provides a universal solution to internal mutability of components.

-The `state` is simply a object member inside a component; state values can be used during rendering, and the most important property of states is:
+The `state` is simply an object member inside a component; state values can be used during rendering, and the most important property of states is:

-!>When its state updated, the component **re-renders automatically**.
+!>When its state is updated, the component **re-renders automatically**.

 ```js
 class MyComponent extends Component {